Distributional Regression

 plt.hist(y_train[y_train < 5000], bins=30);

-Plotting the empirical distribution of the target variable ClaimAmount help us get an understanding of the inherent variability associated with the data.
+Plotting the empirical distribution of the target variable ClaimAmount helps us to get an understanding of the inherent variability associated with the data.
+The data appears to be multi-modal.

 Doesn’t prove that Y | \boldsymbol{X} = \boldsymbol{x} is multimodal